 We may share your personal data where there is a legitimate interest to do so, for example, for the detection or prevention of crime, fraud or money laundering; to allow a regulator or ombudsman to investigate a complaint you have submitted to them; or to protect the rights of other people or organisations.

 International data transfers

-Some of the third parties we work with have operations in countries outside of the European Union or the European Economic Area.
-Before your personal data is transferred outside of these regions, we implement at least one of the following safeguards:
+Before your personal data is transferred outside the UK, we implement at least one of the following safeguards:

-- • We check whether the personal data is being transferred to a country that has been deemed to provide an adequate level of protection by the European Commission.
-You can see the list of adequate countries here.
+- • Check whether the personal data is being transferred to a country that has been deemed to provide an adequate level of protection by the UK government.
+More information about this is available on the UK government website.

-- • Where we use third parties based in the United States, we check if they have signed up to the Privacy Shield framework.
-This framework requires signatories to provide a similar level of protection to personal data as would be the case if the personal data remained within the European Union or European Economic Area.
+- • Where we use third parties based in the United States, check if they have signed up to the Privacy Shield framework.
+This framework requires signatories to provide a similar level of protection to personal data as would be the case if the personal data remained within the UK.

 - • If we are unable to apply any of the first three safeguards, we will try to contact you to ask for your consent before we transfer your personal data.

 |Organisation||Contact Details||Data shared||Reason for sharing||International data transfer Destinations and Safeguards|